chsxf/WhiteShark-for-Java/README.md

 # WhiteShark
-WhiteShark is a binary serialization format with a very little overhead and a smaller footprint than JSON or Java native serialization format.
+WhiteShark is a binary serialization format with a much smaller footprint than JSON or Java native serialization format, at the cost of a little overhead in processing time.

 # Supported Languages
 As a serialization format, WhiteShark can be used with any programming language.